Hemorrhoid Care

 - Tissue Necrosis: In rare cases, the blocked blood supply to the hemorrhoidal tissue may lead to tissue necrosis or death.
 However, proper patient selection and skilled medical professionals minimize this risk.

-- Limited Availability: SRAE is a specialized procedure that may not be widely available in all healthcare settings.
-It is important to consult with a vascular expert or specialist experienced in performing SRAE.
+- Limited Availability: HAE is a specialized procedure that may not be widely available in all healthcare settings.
+It is important to consult with a vascular expert or specialist experienced in performing HAE.

 >Other Treatment Options for Hemorrhoids